 - Content Blocks – Content blocks can be thought of as chunks of content that you can place on a page.
 A content block module provides a content editor for building page content.

-- Categories – Email categories are used to group emails according to subject and to allow members to opt-out of specific categories.
+- Categories – Email Categories / Subscription Categories are used to allow members to opt-out of specific categories.
 Recipients can control the emails they receive by only subscribing to categories of interest.
 When building an email, the admin must associate the email with an existing category.
 General Information is the default Email Category.

 - Event Registration Model - The model (Fee-Driven, Activity-Driven, Form-Driven, Simple RSVP) defines the criteria used to determine registration.